Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 The Ngorongoro Crater – Africa’s Noah’s Ark

 The Ngorongoro Crater is an intact volcanic caldera of 260 km², a true microcosm of African wildlife.
-Listed as a UNESCO World Heritage site, it is home year-round to more than 25,000 large animals: lions, elephants, buffalo, hippos and one of the largest concentrations of black rhinos in East Africa.
-The spectacle is of rare intensity: in this enclosed space surrounded by 600-meter-high walls, every safari reveals an extraordinary density of wildlife.
+Listed as a UNESCO World Heritage Site, it is home year-round to more than 25,000 large animals: lions, elephants, buffalo, hippos, and one of the largest concentrations of black rhinos in East Africa.
+The spectacle is of rare intensity: within this enclosed space surrounded by 600-metre-high walls, every safari reveals an extraordinary density of wildlife.

 Zanzibar – the Spice Island of the Indian Ocean

 Just a 40-minute flight from Dar es Salaam, Zanzibar is the Spice Island of the Indian Ocean.
-Stone Town, its UNESCO-listed old town, reveals a labyrinth of spice-scented alleyways, Arab palaces and colorful markets inherited from centuries of Swahili, Arab and Indian trade.
-But Zanzibar is also about dazzling white-sand beaches lapped by turquoise waters: Nungwi, Kendwa in the north, Paje and Jambiani in the east—jewels of tropical beauty.
+Stone Town, its UNESCO-listed old town, reveals a labyrinth of spice-scented alleyways, Arab palaces and colourful markets inherited from centuries of Swahili, Arab and Indian exchanges.
+But Zanzibar is also home to dazzling white-sand beaches bathed in turquoise waters: Nungwi, Kendwa in the north, Paje and Jambiani in the east—havens of tropical beauty.

-At 5,895 meters above sea level, Kilimanjaro is Africa’s highest peak and one of the most accessible dormant volcanoes on the planet.
-Even without reaching the summit, its slopes offer spectacularly varied scenery: tropical forests, high-altitude moorlands, alpine deserts and summit glaciers.
+At 5,895 metres above sea level, Kilimanjaro is Africa’s highest peak and one of the most accessible dormant volcanoes on the planet.
+Even without reaching the summit, its slopes offer a spectacular variety of landscapes: tropical forests, high-altitude moorlands, alpine deserts and summit glaciers.
 The ascent via the Machame or Lemosho route is an unforgettable trek within reach of any well-prepared hiker, with a certified guide.

 Tarangire, Lake Manyara and the Highlands

-The Tarangire National Park is famous for its immense herds of elephants—one of the largest in Africa—and its majestic baobabs that dominate the savannah.
-Lake Manyara, at the foot of the Great Rift, is a paradise for flamingos and tree-climbing lions, a unique specialty in the world.
-These two parks, often combined in the northern Tanzanian circuit, are the perfect complement to a safari in the Serengeti and Ngorongoro.
+The Tarangire National Park is famous for its immense elephant herds — among the largest in Africa — and its majestic baobabs dominating the savannah.
+Lake Manyara, at the foot of the Great Rift Valley, is a paradise for flamingos and tree-climbing lions, a unique speciality in the world.
+These two parks, often combined in Tanzania’s northern circuit, are the perfect complement to a safari in the Serengeti and Ngorongoro.

 Tanzania – Zanzibar from Luxembourg

 From Luxembourg, Tanzania is accessible via connections through Amsterdam (KLM), Paris-CDG (Air France/KLM), Nairobi (Kenya Airways), Dubaï (Emirates) or Doha (Qatar Airways).
-Total duration: 12 to 16 hours depending on the stopover.
+Total travel time: 12 to 16 hours depending on the stopover.
 Dar es Salaam International Airport (DAR) or Kilimanjaro (JRO) are the main gateways.
-A visa is required for Luxembourg nationals—it is obtained online (e-visa) before departure.
+A visa is required for Luxembourg nationals — it can be obtained online (e-visa) before departure.

 Discover our best offers for your trip to Tanzania – Zanzibar

-We have selected for you our most popular stays in Tanzania and Zanzibar, designed to suit every wish: private safari tours with a French-speaking guide, lodges immersed in nature by the rivers, beach extensions in Zanzibar, family or honeymoon combinations.
+We have selected for you our most popular stays in Tanzania and Zanzibar, designed to suit every desire: private safari tours with a French-speaking guide, lodges in the heart of nature by the rivers, beach extensions in Zanzibar, family combinations or honeymoons.

-Whether you’re looking for a family safari, a couple’s tour, a trip with friends or a climb of Kilimanjaro, every offer can be fully customized to your dates, your budget and your wishes.
+Whether you’re looking for a family safari, a couples tour, a trip with friends, or a Kilimanjaro climb, every offer can be fully customized to suit your dates, your budget, and your wishes.

 Choose your package, and we will design for you a tailor-made Tanzania – Zanzibar trip, turnkey from Luxembourg.